Safe-haven law

-Safe-haven laws (also known in some states as "Baby Moses laws", in reference to the religious scripture) are statutes in the United States that decriminalize the leaving of unharmed infants with statutorily designated private persons so that the child becomes a ward of the state.
+Safe-haven laws (colloquially known in some states as "Baby Moses laws", a reference to a figure from Abrahamic scriptures) are statutes in the United States that decriminalize the leaving of unharmed infants with statutorily designated private persons so that the child becomes a ward of the state.
 All fifty states, the District of Columbia, and Puerto Rico have enacted such statutes.

 "Safe-haven" laws typically let parents remain nameless to the court, often using a numbered bracelet system as the only means of linking the baby to the parent.
 Some states treat safe-haven surrenders as child dependency or abandonment, with a complaint being filed for such in juvenile court.
 The parent either defaults or answers the complaint.
 Others treat safe-haven surrenders as adoption surrenders, hence a waiver of parental rights (see parental responsibility).
 Police stations, hospitals, and fire stations are all typical locations to which the safe-haven law applies.

 In some places, a baby hatch or "baby box" is provided to allow babies to be safely dropped off anonymously and without encountering other people.